brightsign/simple-gaze-detection-html/README.md

-# BrightSign Model Package (BSMP) Demo using and HTML5 Application
+# Simple Gaze Detection Demo

 This demo HTML/JS application showcases the tech behind the NPU that is enabled in Brightsign players.
 This demo shows: